telefonicaid/iotagent-node-lib/doc/api.md

 ## MQTT devices

 For MQTT devices, it is not needed to declare and endpoint.
 The device is supposed to be subscribed to the following MQTT topic:

 ```
 /<apiKey>/<deviceId>/cmd
 ```

 where it will receive the command information.
-Please note that the device should subscribe to the broker using the disabled clean session mode (enabled using `--disable-clean-session` option CLI parameter in mosquitto_sub).
+Please note that the device should subscribe to the broker using the disabled clean session mode (enabled using `--disable-clean-session` option CLI parameter in `mosquitto_sub`).
 This option means that all of the subscriptions for the device will be maintained after it disconnects, along with subsequent QoS 1 and QoS 2 commands that arrive.
 When the device reconnects, it will receive all of the queued commands.

 ### Command confirmation

 Once the command is complely procesed by the device, it should return the result of the command to the IoT Agent.
 This result will be progressed to the Context Broker where it will be stored in the `command_info` attribute.
 The status of the command will be stored in the `command_status` attribute (`OK` if everything goes right).

 #### HTTP

 **Polling**
- Eventually, once the device makes the response request with the result of the command the status is updated to "command_status": "OK".
-Also the result of the command delivered by the device is stored in the "command_info" attribute.
+Eventually, once the device makes the response request with the result of the command the status is updated to`"command_status": "OK"`.
+Also the result of the command delivered by the device is stored in the `command_info` attribute.

 #### MQTT